 Picking out and decorating our door with magnets was so much fun!
 You are only allowed to decorate with magnets (so no glue/tape is allowed) – but the options for magnets on your door are endless.

 I found the Minnie Mardi Gras set on Etsy here and found the Mickey Bars printables here (adding our names with the font Waltograph).
-Just laminate the printables (I have this laminator) and attach Dollar Tree magnets to the back of the printables to make them durable and sturdy.
+Just laminate the printables (I have a similar version of this laminator) and attach Dollar Tree magnets to the back of the printables to make them durable and sturdy.

 - Character autograph book